hashgraph/stablecoin-studio/sdk/README.md

 ```

 # Usage

-Next, all operations offered by this SDK, grouped by the files of the input ports in which they are located, will be explained.
+This section explains all the operations offered by this SDK.

 ## About Operations Execution

-Before explaining all operations exposed by the SDK, is important to know something about the way some of this operations are going to be performed.
+Before explaining all operations exposed by the SDK, is important to understand how some of these operations are going to be performed.
-When creating a stable coin, a set of keys (supply key, wipe key, pause key, etc) must be provided in order to create the stable coin token.
-Each of theses keys will control, first of all, if the operation related with the key can be performed or not (if the token wipe key is not set, the wipe operation can not be performed), but, in the case the key is provided, depending on its value the operation could be performed through the stable coin smart contracts or through the Hedera SDK:
+When creating a stable coin, a set of keys (supply key, wipe key, pause key, etc...) must be provided in order to create the stable coin token.
+Each of these keys will control, first of all, if the operation related with the key can be performed or not (if the token wipe key is not set, the wipe operation can not be performed), but, in the event a key is provided, depending on its value the operation could be performed through the stable coin smart contracts or through the Hedera SDK:

 1. If the token key corresponds to a Hedera account public key, the operation can only be performed by the Hedera account owning this public key, and only through the Hedera SDK.
-2. If the token key corresponds to the stable coin smart contract administrator key, the operation can only be performed through the smart contract, so whoever calls the smart contract could perform the operation.
+2. If the token key corresponds to the stable coin smart contract administrator key, the operation can only be performed through the smart contract, so whoever calls the smart contract can perform the operation.
 To prevent anyone from performing certain operations roles are used.
-When the needed of a role is indicated in some operations description, this is only when the related key of the stable coin token is configured to be the smart contract admin key.
+When the need for a role is indicated in an operation's description, this is only when the related key of the stable coin token is configured to be the smart contract admin key.

 ## StableCoin
-The following operations represents most of the operations that can be performed using a stable coin.
-Some of then can be perfomed through smart contracts or through the Hedera SDK depending on the token configuration explained above.
+The following operations represent most of the operations that can be performed using a stable coin.
+Some of them can be performed through smart contracts or through the Hedera SDK depending on the token configuration explained above.

 ### Create
 Creates a new stable coin.
 You must use Network.connect first with a SupportedWallet.